How to Visit 25 Countries For Under $3,500

 And 1 stranded night sleeping on our beach towel in the Zagreb train station.

-At the start of journey, we quickly fell into a routine of booking an Airbnb about every 3rd night.
+At the start of the journey, we quickly fell into a routine of booking an Airbnb about every 3rd night.
 This would allow us slight relaxation, a refreshing shower, and the opportunity to cook a hot meal.
 Over our three months, we never booked a room over $35.
 A minimal Airbnb budget got us a private room overlooking Mount Blanc, a beautiful new apartment looking over the rolling hills of Bosnia, and even a small camper in someone’s backyard in Norway.

 We didn’t go crazy on souvenirs